 Compagnie des Montres Longines, Francillon S.A. was founded in 1832 by Auguste Agassiz, and is based in Saint-Imier, Switzerland.
-Agassiz initially had two partners, Florian Morel and Henri Raiguel, who both retired from the watch industry by 1846.
+Originally named Raiguel Jeune & Cie, the Longines name was adopted in 1867 after the company established its first factory in Les Longines (“long meadows”).
 Longines’ flying hourglass logo is the oldest unchanged active trademark registered with WIPO.

 The Swatch Group